A six-figure freelancer shows you how to land clients quickly.

 7. Follow up

 Do you follow up?
 If not, you better start learning how.
-Rpeatedly, freelancers—both journalists and content marketing writers—are telling me how they’ve gotten assignments on the first, second, or third follow up.
-People are busy, emails get lost, and things get missed.
-Don’t make that the reason you don’t get content marketing work.
-Follow up.
-Always.
+Repeatedly, freelancers—both journalists and content marketing writers—are telling me how they’ve gotten assignments on the first, second, or third follow up.

 FREE RESOURCE: